MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 SQLite in a tutorial is convenient because it does not require a database server to run and allows us to distribute the whole database as a single file.
 FunSQL supports SQLite and many other database engines.
-The techniques discussed here are not specific to SQLite or this particular database.
-Once you learn them, you should be able to apply them to your own databases.
+The techniques discussed here are not specific to SQLite and once you learn them, you will be able to apply them to any SQL database.

 If you wish to follow along with the tutorial and run the examples, download the database file: